-Reason 4: The DUTCH test can point a finger towards a concurrent thyroid problem.
-The DUTCH test is not a thyroid test but if you are hypothyroid, your adrenal values will likely show up as high free cortisol and low total cortisol.
+Reason 3: The DUTCH test can point a finger towards a concurrent thyroid problem.
+The DUTCH test is not a thyroid test but if you are hypothyroid, your adrenals will likely reflect this.

 Why is that?

-Reason 6: It tells you how you are processing your estrogen.
+Reason 5: It tells you how you are processing your estrogen.
 Estrogen should be a “use it and lose it” hormone.
-For us to be healthy, the body has to get rid of spent estrogen.
+The body has to get rid of spent estrogen.
 It does this primarily through the liver which sends it to the colon for removal.
-There are two phases of estrogen metabolism.
+There are two phases of estrogen metabolism seen on this test.
 The first is the 2, 4 or 16 hydroxy estrone pathway.
 70% of your estrogen should break down to 2-OH because this is the more protective estrogen metabolite.

 Here’s a peek at one of my client’s results, Carmen, who lives a very healthy lifestyle with lots of cruciferous vegetables and pasture raised meat.
 She also practices stress reduction and gets adequate sleep.
 Her 2-OH of over 70% (hers was 78.6%, which is awesome) is highly correlated with her healthy lifestyle.
 It’s pretty awesome when you put so much effort into your health to see your labs reflect that effort.
 I know Carmen was happy to find out these results and it influences her to stay motivated with her healthy habits for the long run.

-Reason 7: Don’t forget about 4-OH and 16-OH.
+Reason 6: Don’t forget about 4-OH and 16-OH.
 Those are the more proliferative (and potentially cancer-causing metabolites) of estrogen.
-We still need some, (they can never be zero), because the 4-OH metabolite helps maintain bone health…. but they should not be too much over 10% and 20% respectively.
+We still need some, (they can never be zero), but they should not be too much over 10% and 20% respectively.

-Reason 8: The DUTCH test tells you how well you are “methylating” your estrogen.
-Methylation of estrogen is the second step in the estrogen detoxification process.
-It is a protective step in which you turn your 2-Hydroxy estrone into a 2-Methoxy estrone.
+Reason 7: The DUTCH test tells you how well you are “methylating” your estrogen.
+Methylation of estrogen is part of the second step in the estrogen detoxification process (there are other steps, such as glucuronidation, but this can only be viewed on a stool test).
+Methylation is a protective step which turn2 your 2-Hydroxy estrone into a 2-Methoxy estrone.
 This takes place in the liver, so this test is a somewhat indirect measurement of liver health as well.
-I will be honest; many people fall a little short in this area….it seems that our methylation is collectively lacking.
+Many people fall a little short in this area….it seems that our methylation is collectively lacking.
 This seems to reflect the toxic times that we live in and all that our livers have to deal with these days.
-I do find a few people who are “methylating” their estrogen well, but in the 100 or so tests that I’ve done, more than 60% of people show up as low methylators.
+I do find a few people who are “methylating” their estrogen well, but in the 100s of tests that I’ve seen, more than 60% of people show up as low methylators.

 Here is an example of low methylation.
 The 2-Methoxy-E1 should be up around a 7 or 8, but its only a 4.3.